dvlasits/Project-Euler/README.md

 # Project-Euler

-These are my project euler solution
+I have uploaded some of the more interesting project euler solutions to github